A cell may refer to any of the following:

-1. A cell is the intersection between a row and a column on a spreadsheet that starts with cell A1.
-Below is an illustrated example of a highlighted cell in Microsoft Excel; the cell address, cell name, or cell pointer "D8" (column D, row 8) is the highlighted cell that's also known as the cell address and cell reference.
+1. A cell is the intersection where a row and a column meet on a spreadsheet that starts with cell A1.
+In the following example, a highlighted cell is shown in a Microsoft Excel spreadsheet.
+D8 (column D, row 8) is the highlighted cell that's also known as the cell address and cell reference.
 Any modifications made while this cell is highlighted will be limited to this cell in the worksheet.

 3. Cell is another name for a cell phone.